rackerlabs/terraform-provider-spot/docs/resources/cloudspace.md

 ### Optional

 - `cloudspace_name` (String) The name of the cloudspace.
+- `cni` (String) Container Network Interface (CNI) to use.
+Supported values: calico, cilium, byocni
 - `deployment_type` (String, Deprecated) Specifies the deployment type for the cloudspace (Only gen2 is allowed value).
 - `hacontrol_plane` (Boolean) High Availability Kubernetes (replicated control plane for redundancy).
 This is a critical feature for production workloads.
+- `kubernetes_version` (String) Kubernetes version to deploy in the cloudspace.
+Supported values: 1.29.6, 1.30.10, 1.31.1
 - `name` (String) The name of the cloudspace.
 - `preemption_webhook` (String) Webhook URL for preemption notifications.
 - `timeouts` (Attributes) (see [below for nested schema](#nestedatt--timeouts))